Students who need financial aid for a study abroad program must submit a FAFSA and complete all the following steps: br>

-- Your study abroad coordinator must submit a budget for your term abroad to the OSFA.
+- Submit a budget for term abroad to the OSFA.

-- You must make an appointment with Hua Kao in the OSFA.
+- Meet with Financial Aid Adviser Hua Kao in the OSFA.

-- You are required to fill out and submit the Study Abroad Agreement Form to the OSFA.
+- Submit the Study Abroad Agreement Form to the OSFA.

 Financial Aid Package